 A truly vicious crash remembered by few.

-During last chance qualifying for the 1977 World 600, Rick Newsom lost control of his car off of turn four and struck the wall.
-As the car came down the track, the #78 Chevrolet of Bruce Jacobi plowed into Newsom.
-The contact was so hard that it jarred Jacobi into the air and for several rolls down the apron before it came to rest on its door.
+42 drivers showed up to the 1977 World 600 at Charlotte for 40 spots, so several rounds of qualifying were held.
+On the Friday before the race, the 12 drivers who had not yet timed their way in took to the track going for the remaining 10 positions.
+During this “last chance” session, Rick Newsom lost control of his car off of turn four and struck the wall.
+As the car came down the track, the #78 Unsponsored Chevrolet of Bruce Jacobi plowed into Newsom.
+The contact was so hard that it jarred Jacobi very high into the air and for several rolls down the apron before it came to rest on its door.
 Newsom’s engine was ripped out of the car by the impact.
 Newsom suffered a broken leg, but Jacobi was removed from the car with only bruises.
+Both cars were demolished, so Newsom and Jacobi ended up being the two DNQs.

 6. BLACKIE WANGERIN (1979, WINSTON CUP, MICHIGAN)